indrajith65/FLAMES-using-C/README.md

 - After cancelling each letter based on the count, the last remaining letter's acronym will be considered as relationship type.

 ## Example
--Enter the first name: John
+Enter the first name: John
--Enter the second name: Mary
+Enter the second name: Mary
--Result: AFFECTIONATE
+Result: AFFECTIONATE